 11.90% – the blended average percent of profits spent on commission across all short put strategies.

-The riskier the trade the greater the P/L.
+The higher the delta the greater the total return.

 All of the option strategies were profitable.

-The 50D hold-till-expiration strategy exhibited strong performance and outperformed the underlying until November 2016.
+The 50D hold-till-expiration strategy exhibited strong performance and outperformed the underlying with regard to total return until November 2016.

 At the end of December 2018 the buy-and-hold IWM portfolio was $202,819 and 50D hold-till-expiration portfolio was $191,050.

-That’s a 5.8% difference in value for a 38.1% decrease in annual volatility.
+That’s a 5.8% difference in total return for a 38.1% decrease in annual volatility.
 Not a bad trade off!

 - trades ideas remain confidential